 Statute of Limitations with Raleigh Workers’ Compensation Claims

-After being injured in a work-related accident, it is important for you to immediately seek legal representation to find out if you may file for workers’ compensation or if a third party lawsuit will be more beneficial for you to seek a settlement.
+After being injured in a work-related accident in Greenville, it is important for you to immediately seek legal representation to find out if you may file for workers’ compensation or if a third party lawsuit will be more beneficial for you to seek a settlement.
 There are many types of work accidents that can injure an individual, including construction accidents, scaffolding accidents, forklift accidents, and accidents due to falling objects.

 Despite the type of accident you have been involved in and who is to blame, you will need to inform your employer of the accident within 30 days.